 is hosting “Heart Health on the Bayou”, a series featuring heart health education and

 wellness activities on Bayou St. John.
-The series launched on Saturday, August 29th.
+The series launched on Saturday, August 29th and held a 5k bike/walk/run in late October.

 Photos from events